joelborellis/Realtime-Assistant-chainlit/README.md

 - **Multimodal Experience**
   Speak and write to the assistant simultaneously.
 (Image uploads are an interesting new feature!)

-- **Tool Calling**
+- **Agent Calling**
   Ask the assistant to perform tasks and see their output in the UI using Chainlit.

 - **Visual Cues**
   Visual indicators showing when the assistant is listening or speaking (part of the Chainlit integration).

 ---

-## Tools
+## Agents

-The assistant offers a collection of tools (implemented as function calls).
-Each tool performs a specific task and returns the result in the UI.
+The assistant offers a collection of Agents (tools) (implemented as function calls).
+Each Agent (tool) performs a specific task and returns the result in the UI.
+Each Agent (tool) has it's own instructions prompt in XML format.

 1. **create_file**
    - **What it does**: Creates a file in the `scratchpad` directory.